esrice/slurm-genotyping/README.md

 ```
 git clone https://github.com/esrice/slurm-genotyping.git
 ```
 Everything will be in the `slurm-genotyping` subdirectory after that.
+You can rename this directory to something that describes your project better if you want.

 ## Running
 This pipeline does not include read QC, as this is something I like to do